Australia–New Zealand relations: Sport

 Cricket, rugby union, rugby league & netball are the preeminent sporting rivalries.
-Otherwise notably, respective national teams have competed in indoor bowls, basketball, football, field hockey and touch football.
+Otherwise notably, respective national teams have competed in indoor bowls, basketball, football (soccer), field hockey and touch football.
 Regular cross-Tasman competition occurs between domestic teams in men's rugby union, rugby league, football, and basketball, and also women's netball.

 Polls

 A 2021 Lowy Institute poll ranked New Zealand as the most favourably viewed country by Australians, with an 87% favourability rating.
 New Zealand had also placed at number one in 2019, but were not included for the 2020 poll, in which Canada ranked first.
 In the Lowy Institute's 2022 poll, New Zealand again ranked as the most favourably viewed country by Australians, with a 86% rating, placing it ahead of Canada, the United Kingdom and Japan.
-In the same poll, another neighboring Pacific Island state (Tonga), ranked as the sixth most positively viewed country with a 67% rating, placing it ahead of the United States, while the nearby countries of Indonesia and Papua New Guinea also garnered ratings of 57% and 61%.
+In the same poll, another neighbouring Pacific Island state (Tonga), ranked as the sixth most positively viewed country with a 67% rating, placing it ahead of the United States, while the nearby countries of Indonesia and Papua New Guinea also garnered ratings of 57% and 61%.

 A poll from travel company 1Cover suggested that 22% of New Zealanders had experienced displeasure at being mistaken for Australians when overseas, compared to only 4% for Australians who were mistaken for New Zealanders.